excubitrix/42cursus/get_next_line/README.md

 ## :small_orange_diamond: Instructions

-1. Run `make` for a library containing the mandatory version<br>
-or `make bonus` for a library containing the bonus version.
+1. Run `make` for a library containing the mandatory version or `make bonus` for a library containing the bonus version.

 2. Link the resulting library `libgnl.a` using the `-L`/`-l` flags.